rameshpilli/flow/ChainServer/FLOWFORGE_IMPROVEMENT_REPORT.md

-# FlowForge Improvement Report
+# AgentOrchestrator Improvement Report

 ## Executive Summary

-FlowForge is a robust DAG-based orchestration framework with a solid core (`flowforge/core`) supporting advanced features like fail-fast execution, middleware, and parallel processing.
-However, the service layer (`flowforge/services`) is currently in a **prototype state**, heavily relying on mock data.
+AgentOrchestrator is a robust DAG-based orchestration framework with a solid core (`agentorchestrator/core`) supporting advanced features like fail-fast execution, middleware, and parallel processing.
+However, the service layer (`agentorchestrator/services`) is currently in a **prototype state**, heavily relying on mock data.

 To move from prototype to production, the primary focus must be on **removing mocks**, **improving error handling**, and **adding integration tests**.